DaVieci/katacoda-scenarios/new-scenario-template/step4.md

-...
+Furthermore, it might be useful to know what data is stored in those both files, so let's display them in the terminal.

 # TXT File Data

-To get an idea how the content of the file looks like, it can be helpful to print out the very first line of that file by executing this:
+To get an idea how the content of the text file looks like, it can be helpful to print out the very first line by executing this:

 `spark_txt.first()`{{execute}}